 Consent is Now a Proper Conversation

-Consent must be:
+Consent under DPDP must be:

-- Specific: Blanket permissions won’t work
+- Specific: No more one-size-fits-all permissions

 What Rights Do Users Have?